EwenG/muance/README.md

 - `prev-props`: the previous props of the node's component
 - `props`: the props of the node's component
 - `state-ref`: the local state of the node's component (an atom)

+## Hooking into DOM node removal

+Animating the removal of a DOM node requires the DOM node to be kept in the DOM for the duration of the animation.
+Use the `prevent-node-removal` function to hook into the removal of a DOM node.
+This function must only be used in unmount [lifecycle hooks](#lifecycle-hooks) and is intended to be used for fade out animations.

+- (m/prevent-node-removal)

+This function returns the DOM node that would have normally been removed by Muance if it had not been called.
+It is the responsibility of the caller to remove the node from the DOM.
+The helper function `remove-dom-node` can be used to remove a node from the DOM.

+- (m/remove-dom-node)

+The `prevent-nodes-removal` function has the same effect than the `prevent-node-removal` function but returns an array of DOM nodes.
+Use it to prevent the removal of the multiple DOM nodes associated with a component.

 ## Side effectful API pitfalls